wp-plugins/yournewsapp/trunk/readme.txt

 == Frequently Asked Questions  ==

-Feel free to contact me at info@nebelhorn.com
+Feel free to contact me at contact@yournewsapp.de

 = I have no PHP knowledge at all, i will still be able to use this plugin? =